sakshamgurbhele/jubilant-waddle/README.md

 ## What Is This

-Career-ops turns Claude Code into a full job search command center.
+AI-Powered Job Search turns Claude Code into a full job search command center.
 It is not a keyword-matching job board scraper.
 It is an AI reasoning pipeline that reads your CV and evaluates whether a role is genuinely worth your time.

 **What it does:**